searleser97/mkcpr/README.md

 - Steps:
   1. Download this repository
   2. Copy the script located in the root of this repository ```mkcpr``` to your working directory (or any location in your computer)
-  3. Copy the template located in the root of this repository ```template.tex``` to your working directory
+  3. Copy the template and configuration files located in the root of this repository ```template.tex``` and ```mkcpr-config.json``` to your working directory
-  3. Erase the downloaded repository
+  3. Erase the downloaded repository (optional)
-  4. Preferably add the new location of the script to your environment variables
+  4. Preferably add the new location of the script to your environment variables (optional)

 ## Usage